• About Us

 3.3 Costs of participation

 The PROCESSOR is entitled to a separate reimbursement of costs for the cooperation required by law and contract (especially in the course of an audit or the exercise of data subject rights).
-However, there is no claim for reimbursement of costs if the effort in this context is very low (effort of less than one hour per month).
+However, there is no claim for reimbursement of costs if the effort in this context is very low (effort of less than four hours per month).

 Annex - TOMs